Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Texas Tech Stats and Trends

-- The Red Raiders have been underdogs by 8.5 points or more five times this season and have covered the spread twice.
+- Texas Tech has six wins against the spread in 12 games this year.

-- Texas Tech's games this season have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- This season, the Red Raiders have just two against the spread wins in five games as an underdog of 8.5 points or more.

-- Texas Tech is 4-3 against the spread and 5-2 overall when the team records more than 25.3 points.
+- Texas Tech has eclipsed the over/under in 41.7% of its opportunities this year (five times over 12 games with a set point total).

-- When Texas Tech amasses more than 331.1 yards, the team is 6-4 against the spread and 6-4 overall.
+- Texas Tech is 4-3 against the spread and 5-2 overall in games when it scores more than 25.3 points.

-- The Red Raiders have turned the ball over five more times (20 total) than the Bulldogs have forced a turnover (15) this season.
+- When Texas Tech picks up over 331.1 yards, the team is 6-4 against the spread and 6-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.